West Arkansas man charged with sexual assault against 31 children - NewsBreak

 The charges filed Wednesday join others against Walker, all involving 31 separate children from 1997 to now in Pike and Clark counties.

-Charges include rape, computer exploitation of a child in the first degree, producing, directing or promoting a sexual performance by a child, engaging children in sexually explicit conduct for use in visual or print medium, and distributing, possessing or viewing of matter depicting sexually explicit conduct involving a child.
+Charges include rape, computer exploitation of a child in the first degree, producing, directing, or promoting a sexual performance by a child, engaging children in sexually explicit conduct for use in the visual or print medium, and distributing, possessing or viewing of matter depicting sexually explicit conduct involving a child.

 These charges are in addition to charges filed against Walker after his June 9 arrest in Pike County.
 On that day Walker’s home was searched by the Pike County Sheriff’s department, the prosecutor stated.
 Seven firearms and thousands of homemade child pornography images were seized, as well as several thousand downloaded child pornography images.

-Further charges were filed against Walker July 27, one in Pike County and four in Clark County.
-Walker was charged with rape against five minor children at that time, and additional felony charges like those filed June 9, according to the prosecutor’s statement.NWA doctor facing sexual assault charges appears before ADH medical board
+Further charges were filed against Walker on July 27, one in Pike County and four in Clark County.
+Walker was charged with rape against five minor children at that time, and additional felony charges like those filed on June 9, according to the prosecutor’s statement.Report: Missourians have 5th-worst lung health in the US

-The charges amount to 39 class Y felonies, 76 class B felonies, 17 class C felonies and 11 filings for sentence enhancement for offenses committed in the presence of a child.
+The charges amount to 39 class Y felonies, 76 class B felonies, 17 class C felonies, and 11 filings for a sentence enhancement for offenses committed in the presence of a child.

-Walker had once held a physician’s license.
-His license was suspended in 1999 after his conviction for sexual

 Anyone with information in this matter should contact Clark County Sheriff Jason Watson, 870-223-3860, or Pike County investigator John Jones, 870-784-2591Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.